Kyle Tucker Player Props: Astros vs. Twins

 Kyle Tucker At The Plate

-- Tucker leads Houston in OBP (.457) and total hits (nine) this season.
+- Tucker leads Houston in OBP (.410) this season, fueled by nine hits.

-- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 22nd and he is 16th in slugging.
+- Among the qualified hitters, he ranks 78th in batting average, while his on-base percentage ranks 34th and he is 26th in slugging.

-- Tucker has gotten a hit in six of eight games this year (75.0%), with more than one hit on three occasions (37.5%).
+- In 66.7% of his games this year (six of nine), Tucker has picked up at least one hit, and in three of those games (33.3%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.